To some extent, America is a known quantity to us Brits.

 On my first day, wide-eyed and fresh, I was enthused by every passing road sign, shop-front and vehicle: “Highways”; “Diner”; “Waffles”; “Pancakes”; “Gallons”; people carriers; 4×4’s.
 They were the US that I already knew – it felt like I was reconnecting with an old friend.

 Actually my first day was a pretty grim route through Portland’s industrial hinterland – but I was far too excited to care.
 With a boyish excitement I was served free refills of coffee; paid small sums with big wads of single dollar bills; left tips; passed green and yellow road signs; and turned right (legally!) on red lights.
-After one, then two, visits it became clear that every diner would remind me of that scene in Pulp Fiction.
-The only shame was the Brexit-related devaluation of the pound that I was suffering… but enough politics for here.
+After one, then two, visits it became clear that every diner would remind me of that scene from Pulp Fiction.

 What soon became apparent was the extent to which life on the road had been so dramatically up-scaled.
 Rather than being squeezed onto the side of a UK road, I cycled, in what felt like relative safety, on a hard shoulder the same width as a full lane.
 Initially, I stuck to the main highways and, although the flow of passing traffic never abated, it passed with a cruising calmness I wasn’t used to – 40-50mph, rather than with a roaring acceleration nearer to 70.
 The theme of this ‘upscaling’ was everywhere, and remained for my whole trip: from the trees, to the food portions, landscapes and people.